Illinois Deer Season and Hunting Information and Regulations

 Illinois Bear Season

-Black Bear may not be hunted, harassed, or killed unless they pose an immediate threat.
+Black bears may not be hunted, harassed, or killed unless they pose an immediate threat.

 Illinois Upland Game Season